powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 In this example, its assumed that:

 * The `Config` passed into `Setup` holds the necessary key-value pair to use in the call to `appcfg.Database`.
-* That a developer writing code using the `bar` package realizes that the package itself must have `Setup` called prior to use (otherwise you'd get a nil pointer on the `db` variable.
+* That a developer writing code using the `bar` package realizes that the package itself must have `Setup` called prior to use, otherwise `db` will be a nil pointer causing runtime panics.
-* Packages that need to use the `bar` package when performing their own `Setup` could be reliant on the call to `bar.Setup` being performed first.
+* Packages that use the `bar` package when performing their own `Setup` could be reliant on the call to `bar.Setup` being performed first.

 Now, this `Config` isn't necessarily a bad thing.
 Like all engineering decisions, there are tradeoffs.
 In the example above, any package can call a function in `bar.Do` once it has been setup without having to consider what `bar.Do` is dependent on.

 Here are some more detailed issues and advantages of this pattern:

 ### Pros

 * Thoroughly abstracted.
-No external package knows how this **Magical Configuration** works -- only that it works.
 A package external to `foo.Config` doesn't know what data is stored in it, or how the internals of that storage are implemented.
-* Configuration is highly reusable for multiple projects -- meaning environment variable keys are de-facto standardized.
+* Configuration is highly reusable for multiple projects -- meaning configuration variable keys (such as environment variables) can be de-facto standardized.
+* Memory usage can be more efficient, since dependencies could be loaded as pointers and shared between various packages.
+Compared with creating and sharing instances of a struct, common sense dictates the memory usage should be lower using a single pointer per dependency.

 ### Cons

-* Finding the actual key of an environment variable is not an easy task.
-This interface is so abstract that it takes minutes of detective work to find where configuration actually occurs.
+* Using this pattern, finding the actual key of an environment variable is not an easy task.
+This interface is so abstract that it takes minutes of detective work to find where and how a configuration value is set.
 In the example above, you can't directly answer the following questions without digging into the code for a specific project:
-  * Which package initially set the database within the `Config`
+  * Which package initially set the database within the `Config`?
   * Did any package overwrite the initial setting for the database?
   * What key is used to access the database via the method `Config.Value`?
 * Configuration does not belong to the application -- it is shared custody between the application and its dependencies.
-There’s no knowing whether modifying an environment variable key will have cascading effects with other applications using the `foo` library.
+There’s no knowing whether modifying a key will have cascading effects within other packages using the `Config`.
-* Adding new keys is painful, since the interface obfuscates how things work under the hood -- instead of just using the standard library.
+* Adding new keys is painful, since the interface obfuscates how things work under the hood.
 * Loss of type safety.
 Since configuration is an `interface`, there is no check at compile-time verifying the correct type of configuration was used.
 Only a runtime error will reveal the issue.

 ### How to Fix It

-Instead of using an interface, configuration can be loaded into a concrete type such as a `struct`.
-Configuration can be read from environment variables into a `struct` in one pass, as specific concrete types.
+Instead of using an `interface`, configuration can be loaded into a concrete type such as a `struct`.
+Configuration can be read from environment variables, command-line arguments, or a file into a `struct` in one pass, as specific concrete types.
 This can be handled via a single package and provide centralized access from a single package.
 This makes configuration easy to track down,  access, and repair.

-Code reusability will probably be lessened, at least initially.
+Code reusability will probably be reduced, at least initially.
 As time goes on, configuration can be injected into dependent packages, so code reuse could recover or even improve.

-##

-The Interface Chain of Doom
+## The Interface Chain of Doom

 > Everyone knows that debugging is twice as hard as writing a program in the first place.
 So if you're as clever as you can be when you write it, how will you ever debug it?
 >